Protecting yourself from overdrafts helps you take better control of your finances. Read more:

 Yes.
-Payments made by checks, and other transactions using your checking account number, plus recurring and automatic bill payments may still overdraw your account.
+Payments made by checks and other transactions using your checking account number, and recurring and automatic bill payments may still overdraw your account.
 Bank of Marin may continue to provide overdraft services for these types of transactions and charge you an overdraft item fee, up to 3 per day.
 Bank of Marin pays these overdrafts at our discretion, which means we do not guarantee that we will always authorize and pay any type of transaction.
 If we do not authorize and pay an overdraft, your transaction will be returned or declined.

 What is the difference between single, everyday debit card transactions and recurring debit card transactions?